What do we know about injectable HIV medication?

 Cabotegravir and rilpivirine can be taken either once a month or every two months.
 For more information on this, see How frequent are the injections? on this page.

 Pharmaceutical companies are researching other long-acting medications.
-See the last question on this page for more information.
+See the last section of this page for more information.

-The injectable combination has been approved by drug regulators in the European Union, United Kingdom, United States, Canada and Australia.
-In many countries however, the injections are not yet available in clinics and decisions on reimbursement still need to be made.
+Injectable cabotegravir and rilpivirine have been approved by drug regulators in Argentina, Australia, Botswana, Canada, the European Union, Israel, Japan, Russia, Switzerland, United Kingdom, United States, and United Arab Emirates.
+In many of these countries however, the injections are not yet available in clinics and decisions on reimbursement still need to be made.

-In the United Kingdom, NHS clinics are expected to begin providing the injections in the spring of 2022.
-Elsewhere in Europe, countries with access include France, Germany, Sweden, Norway, Finland, Denmark, Belgium and The Netherlands.
+In the United Kingdom, NHS clinics began providing injectable cabotegravir and rilpivirine in 2022.
+Elsewhere in Europe, countries with access include France, Germany, Switzerland, Sweden, Norway, Finland, Denmark, Belgium and The Netherlands.

 • The first study involved people who hadn’t taken HIV treatment before.
 All started with daily pills for around four and a half months (20 weeks to be precise).
 Half then continued with daily pills, while half switched to monthly injections.